-14. Possible impact of amendments issued but not yet effective for the year ended 31 December 2023
+14. Possible impact of amendments issued, new standards and interpretation but not yet effective for the year ended 31 December 2024

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2023 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2024 and which have not been adopted in these financial statements.